-In pursuit of our mission to ensure that all students have the opportunity to receive a high school diploma and an associate’s degree and/ or certificate or up to two years of college credit, Southwest Early College High School has established the following graduation requirements.
+In pursuit of our mission to ensure that all students have the opportunity to receive a high school diploma and an associate’s degree and/ or certificate or up to two years of college credit, Early College of Denver High School has established the following graduation requirements.
 Our graduation requirements are aligned with the Colorado Commission of Higher Education.

 Cum Laude: 20 high school credits + 30 or more college credit hours